Home > Resources > Blog > Top 10 Financial Mistakes MSMEs Should Avoid and How to Overcome Them (2026 Guide)

 Risks of Mixing Personal and Business Finances

-1. Inaccurate Financial Records: When finances are mixed up, it becomes difficult to determine profitability and assess financial health.
+1. Inaccurate financial records: When finances are mixed, it becomes difficult to assess profitability or track business health.

-- Consult a Financial Advisor: A financial advisor can help you structure your finances and take you on a better path.
+• Consult a financial advisor: A professional can help you structure your finances correctly and avoid compliance issues.

 Mistake #3: Ignoring Financial Planning and Budgeting